 Where can you go to talk Gantt charts, work breakdown structures, and Agile workflows to your heart's content with other project management aficionados?
 The internet, of course!
 There’s a treasure trove of valuable information available online for anyone looking to sharpen their project management skills.

 But where do you start?

-We’ve compiled a list of over 80 of the very best online resources for project managers, including online training sites, podcasts, ebooks, tools and templates, blogs, and more.
+We’ve compiled a list of over 80 of the very best online resources that any project manager and assistant project manager can use.
+These include online training sites, podcasts, eBooks, tools and templates, blogs, and more.